Frederikka/Project-portfolio-1/README.md

-A color pallette generator was used on: https://coolors.co/ The main font link was taken from: https://fonts.google.com/ The recyling icons were taken from: https://fontawesome.com/
+A color pallette generator was used on: https://coolors.co/ The main font link was taken from: https://fonts.google.com/ The recyling icons were taken from: https://fontawesome.com/ The map for the site was generated at: https://google-map-generator.com/

 Websites: